-All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the Nasdaq listing rules.
+The members of our audit committee are Ann D. Rhoads, Derek DiRocco and Matthew Roden, and is chaired by Ann D. Rhoads.
+Our board of directors has determined that all members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the Nasdaq listing rules.
 Our board of directors has determined that Ann D. Rhoads qualifies as an "audit committee financial expert" within the meaning of applicable SEC regulations.
-In making this determination, our board of directors considered the nature and scope of experience that Ann D. Rhoads has previously had with public reporting companies, including service as Chief Financial Officer of Forty Seven, Inc. Our board of directors has determined that Ann D. Rhoads and Priyanka Belawat satisfy the relevant independence requirements for service on the audit committee set forth in the rules of the SEC and the Nasdaq listing rules.
-The transition rules of the SEC and Nasdaq require (1) one independent member at the time of listing, (2) a majority of independent members within 90 days of listing and (3) all independent members within one year of listing.
-Our board of directors intends to cause our audit committee to comply with the transition rules within the applicable time periods.
-Both our independent registered public accounting firm and management will periodically meet privately with our audit committee.
+In making this determination, our board of directors considered the nature and scope of experience that Ann D. Rhoads has previously had with public reporting companies, including service as Chief Financial Officer of Forty Seven, Inc. Our board of directors has determined that Ann D. Rhoads and Derek DiRocco satisfy the relevant independence requirements for service on the audit committee set forth in the rules of the SEC and the Nasdaq listing rules.